litmuschaos/chaos-exporter/README.md

     The exporter reports experiment status as per list in the chaosengine

 - The metrics are of type Gauge, w/ each of the status metrics mapped to a numeric value(not-executed:0, fail:1, running:2, pass:3)

+- The CloudWatch metrics are of type Count, w/ each of the status metrics mapped to a numeric value(not-executed:0, fail:1, running:2, pass:3)

 ## Steps to build & deploy: